peetrike/Examples/README.md

 - [Command Line Examples](CommandLine/) - various examples how to use command line arguments with PowerShell scripts/functions
-- [Test-GridView](src/Test-GridView.ps1) - using `Out-GridView` as interactive
+- [Test-GridView](src/Gui/Test-GridView.ps1) - using `Out-GridView` as interactive
   filter.
-- [Test-GuiElements](src/Test-GuiElements.ps1) - various ways to create simple
-  GUI for script.
+- [Gui](src/Gui) - various ways to create simple GUI for PowerShell script.
-- [Test-SendKeys](src/test-sendkeys.ps1) - How to use SendKeys method from Powershell
+- [Test-SendKeys](src/Test-SendKeys.ps1) - How to use SendKeys method from Powershell